VinaFu/Azure-900/README.md

 Language of Cloud Economics:

-      CapEx:
+      CapEx: one-time expenditure to buy tangible assets, such as building the data center
-      OpEx: pay-as-you-go
+      OpEx: ongoing expenses incurred on services and products. pay-as-you-go

 Pricing Models:
+      Fixed price pricing - Hourly Pricing
-      Hourly Pricing - VMs, APP Services
+                          - charged for instances you have procured.
+VMs, APP Services

       Consumption - pay for the resources used
+                  - pay as you go
+                  - x buy and manage costly on-premise infrastructure
+                  - no direct or up-front costs
+                  - pay for more resources when they are required
+                  - stop paying for resources when they not needed.

 Azure Architecture/ Cloud Service Models:

-      IaaS provides access to resources such as virtual machines and virtual storage infrastructure = actual servers
+      IaaS provides access to resources such as virtual machines and virtual storage: Google compute engine infrastructure = actual servers
             scaling is fast; X own hardware
+            pay-as-you-go
             [VMs + Networks + Physical Buildings + storage]
-      PaaS provides execution environments, application development, and deployment tools supports web application life cycle
+      PaaS provides execution environments, application development, and deployment tools: Azure, AWS supports web application life cycle
             avoid license hell
-            [IaaS + Middleware + Tools] middleware, i.e. database management tools SaaS provides software as a service to end-users Providing a managed service
+            [IaaS + Middleware + Tools] middleware, i.e. database management tools SaaS provides software as a service to end-users: Google, Salesforce Providing a managed service
             pay an access fee to use
             no maintenance and latest features
             [PaaS + Apps] e.g Office 365
+      FaaS Function as a server
+            uses a service-hosted remote procedure call.
       Serverless
             Azure is an instance of this
             Extreme PaaS